streamingfast/substreams/docs/developers-guide/sink-targets/substreams-sink-files.md

 ### Limitations

 When you use the `substreams-sink-files` tool, you will find that it syncs up to the most recent "final" block of the chain.
 This means it is not real-time.
 Additionally, the tool writes bundles to disk when it has seen 10,000 blocks.
 As a result, the latency of the last available bundle can be delayed by around 10,000 blocks.
+How many blocks per batch can be controlled by changing the flag `--file-block-count`

 ## Conclusion and review